Pilgrimage and Devotion

 Indra Jatra – Festival of Myth and Grandeur

-While Gai Jatra blends grief with laughter, Indra Jatra celebrates mythology and grandeur.
-This iconic festival honors Lord Indra, the god of rain and king of heaven, and ranks among the most spectacular events in the Kathmandu Valley.
-Celebrated by both Hindus and Buddhists, it highlights the unity and richness of Newar culture.
+While Gai Jatra beautifully blends grief with laughter, Indra Jatra, on the other hand, celebrates mythology, devotion, and grandeur.
+This iconic festival honors Lord Indra, the god of rain and the king of heaven; therefore, it is regarded as one of the most spectacular celebrations in the Kathmandu Valley.
+Moreover, Indra Jatra is celebrated enthusiastically by both Hindus and Buddhists, which highlights the harmony, unity, and cultural richness of the Newar community.
+As a result, the festival attracts both local devotees and international travelers who wish to experience Nepal’s vibrant traditions and spiritual heritage.

 Erecting the Ceremonial Pole